njnadeau/AdvDataAna-introNGS/README.md

 Documentation on using the HPC systems: https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html

 #### Working off-campus
-To access sharc from off-campus you may need to connect to the University's vpn.
+To access the HPC from off-campus you may need to connect to the University's vpn.

 Instructions to set up the vpn: https://www.sheffield.ac.uk/it-services/vpn